AdrianMadajewski/DS-BST-AVL/README.md

 Assignment made to compare trees structes with C++ language.

-Comparison of time for most command trees-like operation like inserting the tree, finding element, printing nodes in order / pre order etc.
+Comparison of time for most command trees-like operation like inserting element to the tree, finding element, printing nodes in order / pre order etc.